 "Are you sure?" he prods softly.

 She offers him a reassuring smile, her eyes conveying not only the love she feels for him in that moment, but the peace she feels as well.
 "I'm sure."

-"Then I guess you should probably marry me then," Jackson proposes, leaning forward to seal his mouth to hers in yet another kiss even as April exhales a sharp breath of pure shock, "because that's what I want too."
+"Then I guess you should marry me then," Jackson proposes, leaning forward to seal his mouth to hers in yet another kiss even as April inhales a sharp breath of pure shock, "because that is exactly what I want too."